These smoky sweet vegan collard greens are the perfect side dish for barbecue or dairy-free mac and cheese.

-Oftentimes Southern-style collard greens are smoky by way of animal products.
+Oftentimes Southern-style greens are smoky by way of animal products.

-People will include a smoked portion of a pig, specifically the joint where the pig’s foot was attached to his leg (called a ham hock).
+People will include smoked turkey or a portion of a pig, specifically the joint where the pig’s foot was attached to his leg (called a ham hock).

-Keep in mind, of course, that the only reason it has a smoky flavor is because it was cooked in a smoker.
+Keep in mind, of course, that the only reason they have a smoky flavor is because they were cooked in a smoker.

 So instead of smoking someone’s leg and then using it to flavor something else, I cut out the middle pig and use liquid smoke.
 Both the pig and I prefer it that way.